Skip to content

 The event takes place on a 110-acre showground.
 The majority of pathing is tarmac roads or boardwalks.
 Although, our trade stands and displays are also spread over grass areas.

 The Showground is made up of a grid system for each avenue.
-This is shown on our RHS App, Show Program that can be purchased inside the entrances and on our directional signage.
+This is shown on our RHS App, event programme and directional signage.

 Cattle Hall (Highland Hall)

-This venue is accessible by wide doors … The public area to view the cattle is all on the ground floor.
+This building is accessible by wide doors with a width of 1.79m.
+The public area to view the cattle is all on the ground floor.

 There will be a strong animal smell and loud noises by the animals in this area.

-The flooring is flat concreate but the floor will mostly be covered in hay which could make the floor inaccessible.
+The flooring is flat concrete but it may be covered in hay/straw which could make it inaccessible for wheelchairs, scooters or prams.

 The Cattle Hall closes to the public at various times throughout the day when animals are moving between the Hall and the Showing Rings.
 Closure timings are displayed in the Main Foyer of the Cattle Hall.

-You can access the Clydesdale Horses area in the Central Hall via an indoor ramp from the Cattle Hall.
+You can view the Clydesdale Horses in the Central Hall via an indoor ramp from the Cattle Hall.

 Scotland’s Larder (Lowland Hall)